bencebeky/monte-carlo-lock/README.md

 open the lock, but it cannot be proven for any combination other than those that are specially related to themselves based on the information above.

-The original task is to find any combination that opens the lock.
+The original task is to find any combination that we know opens the lock, that is, one that is specially related to itself.
 This repository contains code to find all combinations that are specially related to themselves up to a fixed length.

 The characters `Q`, `L`, `V`, and `R` have special meaning.
 The original problem allows any uppercase letter of the English alphabet.
 To keep the